Close Menu

 Facebook Twitter LinkedIn Pinterest WhatsApp Email

 Tobacco contains nicotine, which is harmful to health.
 It is addictive, and many end up as chain smokers.
-People smoke for pleasure and to relieve their daily mental stresses and strains.
+People smoke for pleasure and to relieve their daily mental stresses and strains, but the long-term health costs add up quickly.

 Effects of Tobacco

-Mostly people smoke cigarettes, but some prefer smoking pipes.
-People of all ages smoke.
-They can not do without their fags.
-Efforts have been on to encourage them to get rid of the habit, but it is a difficult task indeed.
+Most people smoke cigarettes, but some prefer pipes, cigars, hookah, or chewing tobacco.
+People of all ages smoke, and these days, teens and young adults are increasingly turning to e-cigarettes and vapes as well.
+Many cannot do without their daily cigarettes.
+Efforts have been made to encourage them to get rid of the habit, but it is a difficult task indeed.

 Chemical Composition of Tobacco